 I have used two-pack epoxy paint and now have white patches on my floor

 White marks on an epoxy floor are due to amine blush/blooming.
 These floor painting issues occur when moisture is in contact with the coating as it is being applied or before it is properly cured.
 This can be due to excessive humidity, condensation and/or applying the product too thickly.
 If your floor has white amine blush, it can usually be removed by mopping with a 50:50 solution of citric acid and warm water.
 For more information, read our post on amine blush and amine bloom.

 Pinholes and bubbling on an epoxy floor paint coated floor appear as small blisters or bubbles.
 After the blisters pop, they leave a round crater and the pinhole can be seen in the finish of the paint.
 The causes of pinholes in an epoxy paint are usually caused by ‘outgassing’ – this is where air trapped in concrete voids reacts when fresh epoxy paint begins its curing or exothermal action.
 The chemical reaction creates heat.
 This releases moisture into the air pocket making the air within it expand.
 This naturally forces air to escape from the pore and towards the surface where it and becomes trapped in the coating and then either forms a blister or pops to leave a pinhole.

-There are other things which may cause pinholes to appear; these include: –
+There are other floor painting issues which may cause pinholes to appear; these include: –

 - Temperature/Humidity: If it is too hot or humid, it can result in rapid drying which causes air entrapment in the coating.